 - Build regional human capacity and capability

 - Free entry to the BIGG Annual Conference

-- Free or discounted entry to all other BIGG pasture walks, field days and workshops
+- Free entry to all other BIGG pasture walks, field days and workshops

 - Receive the monthly e-newsletter to receive project updates, event notification and technical information